5 ways to F*CK UP an IT Project

 Every team needs a reporting hierarchy.
 On a project you should limit multiple people contacting the supplier or giving their own status updates to the project sponsor.
 We find a lovely graph shows the team who manages who and what work stream reports to where.

-Comms is a big one in project governance, we set up a Teams group and add in our stakeholders, provide updates and store all project documents within that Teams group to ensure a centralised repository.
+Communication is a big one in project governance, we set up a Teams group and add in our stakeholders, provide updates and store all project documents within that Teams group to ensure a centralised repository.

 In our opinion, these are the top 5 ways to F*ck up an IT Project… To completely eradicate any error, appoint one of our Project Managers then you’ll have nothing to worry about.